RRethy/tagrity/README.md

 **NOTE:** Tagrity will look for a global config file at `$XDG_CONFIG_HOME/tagrity/tagrity_config.yml` (usually this will be `~/.config/tagrity/tagrity_config.yml`).
 This can be overridden by a local config in the current directory under the name `.tagrity_config.yml`.

+**NOTE:** Tagrity needs to be restarted for configuration changes to take effect.

 [`tagrity_config.yml`](https://github.com/RRethy/tagrity/blob/master/sample_config.yml)

 ```yaml